Vancouver Island and Coast Economic Region Workforce Insights

 Employment Trends

-Total employment in December 2025 was 234,280, showing a slight decrease of 430 from the previous month.
-From December last year, employment levels grew by 750, maintaining momentum.
+Total employment in February 2026 was 233,380, showing a measured increase of 2,240 from the previous month.
+From February last year, employment levels rose by 3,180, maintaining momentum.

 Loading...